-- AAAI-22 Main Track and AI for Social Impact Track
+- AAAI-23 Main Track, AI for Social Impact Track and Safe and Robust AI Track Paper Submission Site

-IMPORTANT: Authors must enter the names of ALL AUTHORS at the time of registration (by abstract deadline) — CMT includes a hard-coded note that this is optional, but it is a mandatory step for AAAI-22 authors.
-According to AAAI policy, all author names must be added at the time of abstract registration, and the list of names as well as the order in which they appear cannot be changed after September 1.
+IMPORTANT: Authors must enter the names of ALL AUTHORS at the time of registration (by abstract deadline) — CMT includes a hard-coded note that this is optional, however, this is a mandatory step for AAAI-23 authors.
+According to AAAI policy, all author names must be added at the time of abstract registration, and the list of names as well as the order in which they appear cannot be changed after August 15.
 In addition, the contact author and contact information cannot be changed after the abstract submission deadline.
 For the complete policy on Guidelines for Changes to Titles/Authors after Submissions, please see below.

-Given the size of the conference, all authors of AAAI-22 submissions will be expected to join the conference’s reviewer pool unless prevented by extenuating circumstances.
+Given the size of the conference, all authors of AAAI-23 submissions will be expected to join the conference’s reviewer pool unless prevented by extenuating circumstances.
 Potential reviewers will be vetted based on their research experience, and depending on this experience may be selected as program committee or senior program committee members.
-Reviewing loads will be light (hopefully only 2-3 papers in each of Phase 1 and Phase 2).

 Abstract and Paper Submission

 Every submission requires both an abstract submission and a corresponding paper submission.
-For regular papers, abstracts must be submitted by August 30, 2021 and full papers must be submitted by September 8.
-For fast track papers, both abstracts and full papers must be submitted by October 1.
+For regular papers, abstracts must be submitted by August 8, 2022 and full papers must be submitted by August 15, 2022.
+For fast track papers, both abstracts and full papers must be submitted by September 16, 2022.
 There will be no individual exceptions.
-If you experience any technical problems with the CMT site, please contact the AAAI-22 Workflow Chairs at firstname.lastname@example.org.
+If you experience any technical problems with the CMT site, please contact the AAAI-23 Workflow Chairs at firstname.lastname@example.org.

 Submissions will not be accepted by e-mail or any other mechanism other than CMT.
 After submission, the system will not automatically send a confirmation of receipt.
 If you want to receive a confirmation email, please click the paper ID to view the submission, and then click the “Email” button at the top right to send the confirmation to yourself or all the authors.
 AAAI will contact authors again only if problems are encountered with papers.
 We intend to close the submission system exactly at the deadline.
 Once the deadline has passed, we regret that we will be unable to make individual exceptions or to correspond with authors regarding circumstances that prevented timely submission.

 At the time of abstract submission, authors should include a full title for their paper and a complete abstract in the fields provided.
-Submissions that have “placeholder” (test, xyz, etc.) titles or abstracts (or none at all) will be deleted.
+Submissions that have “placeholder” (e.g., test or xyz) titles or abstracts (or none at all) will be deleted.
 Authors of such vacuous submissions will be notified that their abstract has been deleted and will not be allowed to submit a full paper.
 The Program Chairs also reserve the right to reject papers without review if they change their abstracts substantially between the abstract and final deadlines.

-Papers must be formatted in AAAI two-column, camera-ready style; see the AAAI-22 author kit for details.
+Papers must be formatted in AAAI two-column, camera-ready style; see the AAAI-23 author kit for details.
 Papers must be in trouble-free, high-resolution PDF format, formatted for US Letter (8.5″ x 11″) paper, using Type 1 or TrueType fonts.
-AAAI submissions are anonymous, and must conform to the instructions for double-blind review (detailed under Review Process).
-The authors must manually remove all author and affiliation information from their submission for review, and may replace it with other information, such as paper number and keywords.
-Submissions may consist of up to 7 pages of technical content plus up to 2 additional pages solely for references; acknowledgements should be omitted from papers submitted for review, but may be included in these 2 additional pages for accepted papers.
-The AAAI copyright block is hard-coded into the AAAI paper templates to retain proper spacing and cannot be removed; however, it is not binding until a paper is accepted and a signed copyright form is submitted by the author.
+AAAI submissions are anonymous and must conform to the instructions (detailed below) for double-blind review.
+The authors must remove all author and affiliation information from their submission for review, and may replace it with other information, such as paper number and keywords.
+Submissions may consist of up to 7 pages of technical content plus additional pages solely for references; acknowledgements should be omitted from papers submitted for review.

-Only PDF files are required at the time of submission for review; you will additionally need to submit paper source files if your paper is accepted for publication.
+Only PDF files are required at the time of submission for review; authors will additionally need to submit paper source files if their paper is accepted for publication.

 Submission Limit per Author

-Each individual author is limited to no more than a combined limit of 10 submissions to the AAAI-22 technical track (including papers in the AI for Social Impact track) and authors may not be added to papers following submission (see below for policies about author changes).
+Each individual author is limited to no more than a combined limit of 10 submissions to the AAAI-23 technical track (including papers in the AI for Social Impact and Safe and Robust AI tracks) and authors may not be added to papers following submission (see below for policies about author changes).

 Guidelines for Changes to Titles/Authors after Submissions